DanielBMarkham/Info-Ops/manuscript/chapter8.md

 In fact, we've got kind of a pattern here.
 Ever play mad-libs?
 Mad-libs is a game where you fill in the blanks to make a story.
 One person asks you for a noun, verb, or some other part of speech.
 You provide it and they put it in the middle of some story.
 You don't know what the story is.
 After asking you a bunch of these, they read back the newly-created story with all of your answers in them.
 It's a lot of fun on long road trips.

-Because our titles are kind of fill-in-the-blank suff, it's similar situation here.
+Because our titles are kind of fill-in-the-blank stuff, it's similar situation here.
 The **Actors** part can be prefixed with "As a".
 The **Test** part can be prefixed with "I need to", and the **Outcomes** part, for happy path can be prefixed with "So that" For the other paths, "Alternate outcomes are".
 Or just use "Outcomes" and list all of them.

 So it works like this: **As a** astronaut, **I need to**land on Mars **So that** I can live there for five years. **Alternate outcomes are** heading home before landing if the lander fails, leaving early if there are problems on the way down, and dying on the surface if there is a fire.